 - If you do put your material face up on the mat, be sure to move the white star wheels on your Cricut all the way to one side to prevent making marks on the surface.

 - If you don’t like the look of the felt side of the faux leather, you can cut two mirrored pieces for your project and glue them back to back.
 I personally don’t mind the felt side, but others don’t like the look.

 - When cutting, pick the faux leather (paper thin) setting in Cricut Design Space.
 Note: You will need to move the dial to “custom” on your Explore series machine to get to this menu.

 - Are you still having issues?
 We have some instructions below for changing the order of your cuts.
 This helps if you are having trouble with your machine cutting the outside first and then trying to cut the inside and moving on the mat.

-- Duplicate your piece so you have two copies.
+- Duplicate your piece, so that you have two copies.

 - Use the contour feature on the first piece to remove all of the outside cuts.
-You can see more about using contour here.
+You can learn more about using contour.

 - Use the contour feature on the second piece to remove all of the inside cuts.